testdouble/tdd-corner/README.md

 # Current
-Time: Weds at 1400 ET (Check TD calendar and invite yourself)
+Time: Friday at 1300 ET (Check TD calendar and invite yourself)

 Exercise: A Rails app for submitting proposals to TDD corner

-Organizers: Steve and Kenneth
+Organizers: Steve Jackson and Andrew Walker

 # Overview